NikiforovAll/keycloak-authorization-services-dotnet/docs/qa/recipes.md

 [[toc]]

-## How to add OpenAPI support with Authorization?
+## how to get an access token from Swagger UI?

 Here is an example of how to use [NSwag](https://github.com/RicoSuter/NSwag/wiki/AspNetCore-Middleware#add-oauth2-authentication-openapi-3):